Gbemiga/Palmoria-Group-Employees-Analysis/README.md

 1. I was provided with two csv files which I uploaded in Power BI.
 2. I cleaned the datasets using powerquery editor and also built models in order to connect the necessary tables.
 3. I wrote some DAX to provide answers to some questions.
-4. Used appropriate charts to visualize my report.
+4. Used appropriate charts to visualize the report.

 ![power query](https://user-images.githubusercontent.com/109863083/230869573-3b0afdda-a244-4bed-a332-c5471b3e29e4.jpg)